Muscle Museum: Release

 "Muscle Museum" was released on 22 November 1999 on 7" vinyl—backed with "Minimum"—and double CD—backed with "Do We Need This?", a live acoustic version of the song, "Pink Ego Box" and "Con-Science".
 It reached #43 in the UK Singles Chart—an improvement of nine positions on "Cave".

 The song is available to play on Rocksmith 2014 as part of a Muse 5-song pack.

 Live performances

 "Muscle Museum" was a staple in the band's live performances from 1997 until 2004.
 The song made occasional appearances on the Black Holes and Revelations Tour, and later, the Psycho Tour and Drones World Tour.
+The song has not been performed since 2018.